lski/webpack-babel-typescript-react-template/Readme.md

 Preact is a much smaller, and simplier, implementation of React and for small/medium projects just as good.

-There are some limitations however, as of 10.4.1, `Suspense`/`lazy` is not fully stable yet, so requires a fallback to an `asyncComponent` implementation or `@loadable/component`.</sup>.
+There are some limitations however, as of 10.4.1, `Suspense`/`lazy` is not fully stable yet, so requires a fallback to an `asyncComponent` implementation or the `@loadable/component` package.

-Although it is possible to use it via CDN, due to its small size its often beneficial to bundle it with your output instead, then you can take advantage of tree-shaking preact. _(**Note:** To use it with a CDN see this [github comment](https://github.com/preactjs/preact/issues/2719#issuecomment-681094811))._
+You can use preact in several ways.
+You can use a CDN [see this github comment](https://github.com/preactjs/preact/issues/2719#issuecomment-681094811) and have it as an `external` package.
+It is also possible to use it as 'preact' or to use it was a drop in replacement to React, so that it can be used with React plugins e.g. React Router.

+If you want to use preact as preact and not as react, then update the tsconfig.json file as shown [here](https://preactjs.com/guide/v10/typescript/).
+This project uses a babel toolchain to convert jsx, rather than typescript so keep it as `jsx: "preserve"` as per the instructions.

+Below is a guide to add preact as a drop in for react.

 -   Install `preact`

     ```bash
     yarn add preact
+    yarn remove react
     ```

     _**Note:** We dont remove the `react-dom` package, because we have used aliases it wont be picked up by webpack, it tricks typescript into thinking it exists._

--   Add a preact build configuration to `webpack.config.js`
+-   Add a build configuration for preact to tell it to pretend to be react:

     ```js
-    // webpack.config.js
+    // build/webpack.preact.cjs
     const preact = () => ({
     	resolve: {
     		alias: {